LeonDeligny/LearnPDEs/README.md

 Ensure you have the following installed on your system:

-- ✔️ Python 3.8+
+- ✔️ Python 3.12
-- ✔️ PyTorch (with MPS support for macOS)
+- ✔️ MPS support for macOS
 - ✔️ Additional Python dependencies

 1. **Clone the Repository**: